pranavnt/umix/README.md

 # [umix.dev](https://umix.dev)

+Umix is a browser extension and developer tool for remixing websites.
+Let's make the web fun.

 If you're just interested in just trying it out, go to our [Repl.it playground](https://replit.com/@aidenbai05/QuestionableRedForm#script.js).

-Continue if you want to use it in real world websites:
+Continue if you want to use it in real world websites.

 ## Umix as a Browser Extension